 How Much to Water Zebra Succulents

-Knowing how much to water your zebra plant is important for maintaining a healthy plant.
+Knowing how much water your zebra plant needs is important for maintaining a healthy plant.

-Water zebra succulents with a generous soak of so that excess water trickles from the base of the pot.
+I always water zebra succulents with a generous soak so that excess water trickles from the base of the pot.

 Watering so a trickle runs from the pot ensures that the water has infiltrated the soil properly so that the roots of the zebra can uptake the moisture they require.